QSound: Adoption

-The system was used in all Capcom CP System Dash, CP System II titles and the Sony ZN-1 and ZN-2 hardware arcade games such as Battle Arena Toshinden 2.
+The system was used in all Capcom CP System Dash and CP System II titles as well as the Sony ZN-1 and ZN-2 hardware arcade games such as Battle Arena Toshinden 2.

-QSound was utilized on Madonna's 1990 album, The Immaculate Collection, Sting's 1991 album, The Soul Cages, Luther Vandross's 1991 album, Power of Love, Paula Abdul's 1991 album, Spellbound, and Roger Waters's 1992 album Amused To Death.

 Electronic Arts, Activision, Microsoft Game Studios, Sega, Virgin Interactive, TDK Mediactive, Bullfrog Productions, and Lionhead Studios have also used the technology, mostly through the use of the QMixer software development kit to implement audio positioning, mixing and control directly in the game software.
+In the case of Sega, it first made use of the technology starting with the Sega CD version of Ecco the Dolphin in 1993, and then later expanded its use into the Sega Saturn and Dreamcast libraries.
 Later versions of QMixer added support for 3D-accelerated hardware through the low-level Microsoft DirectSound3D Application Programming Interface.

-Sega started using the technology in 1993 for Sega CD games, beginning with Ecco the Dolphin, and continued the use of this technology for some games through its final home console, the Dreamcast.
-These consoles, however, did not have the processing power to do so in real-time hardware-wise, so they were instead utilized as pre-recorded tracks that met the Redbook CD standard.

-Q3D has been incorporated in a variety of computer sound cards and sound card drivers.
+Games utilizing QSound for home consoles typically had QSound mixing baked right into the audio files as Red Book Audio CD tracks using the Mixed Mode CD format or other various streaming audio formats such as XA audio or even ADPCM streaming tracks, as they lacked any dedicated hardware chips to perform real-time control of QSound effects.
+These games do not make use of the QMixer SDK to provide real-time QSound audio mixing and control within the game software.

-While the system is known by some for its use in video game titles, the first QSound chip used for that purpose was not created until 1991, while QSound had been developed in the late 1980s and has been used in everything from screensavers to television programming.
+While the system is known by some for its use in video game titles, the first QSound chip used for that purpose was not created until 1991; QSound had been developed in the late 1980s and has been used in everything from screensavers to television programming.
+QSound was also utilized on several music albums, including Madonna's 1990 album The Immaculate Collection, Sting's 1991 album The Soul Cages, Luther Vandross's 1991 album Power of Love, Paula Abdul's 1991 album Spellbound, and Roger Waters's 1992 album Amused To Death.
 Some TVs were also produced with this technology.
-Several 1990s music albums were also "mixed in QSound" (see below) using the QSystem or QSystem II hardware processors, and many other music releases have been enhanced with QSound effects using software plug-in versions of the QSystem and other software utilities.
-(The QSound website maintains a list of known projects.)
+Q3D has also been incorporated in a variety of computer sound cards and sound card drivers.

 In 2003, Q3D was added to the list of components in QSound Labs' microQ, a small-footprint, performance-optimized software digital audio engine aimed at the mobile market (i.e. cellphones and the like).
-Q3D enables 3D sound for handheld gaming and can be controlled in Java games via the JSR-234 application programming interface.

-QSound was also available for general home use in the UltraQ QPC 1500, a hardware device that used RCA connectors to connect to a variety of mono and stereo devices to produce surround-sound like effects.
+It enables 3D sound for handheld gaming and can be controlled in Java games via the JSR-234 application programming interface.
+Q3D was also available for general home use with QSound Labs' UltraQ, a hardware device that allows for the connection of various mono and stereo devices to provide surround sound-like effects with QSound 3D positional audio capabilities.